cobobc/milestone_project_2/README.md

 #### User Goal Results

+*   As a First Time user, I want to view clear and concise content on mobile and tablet.
+*   As a First Time user, I want to learn and understand what the site offers.
+*   As a First Time user, I want to understand the difference between the two quizzes.
+*   As a First Time user, I want to seemlessly navigate through the 6 pages of the site.
+*   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms.
+*   As a First Time user, I want to challeng my golfing knowledge.

+#### Returning User Goals

+*   As a Returning user, I want to continue to challenge my golfing knowledge.
+*   As a Returning user, I want to be challanged with new quiz questions.
+*   As a Returning user, I want to submit my score so I recieve a personal email with my score.

+#### Frequent User Goals

+The frequent user wants the following:

+*   As a Frequent user, I want to use the email service to record all my results over a period of time.
+*   As a Frequent user, I want to try out the seasonal quiz specials.

 ##### First Time users

 *   As a First Time user, I want to view clear and concise content on mobile - Testing was performed to ensure there was not clusters of over information, well spaced and aesthically pleasing on tablet and mobile.

-*   As a First Time user, I want to learn and understand what FOB Beats is about - Testing was performed to verify enough information is uploaded to tell the user about fob.
+*   As a First Time user, I want to learn and understand what the site offers - Testing was performed to verify enough information is uploaded to tell the user about what the site offers.

-*   As a First Time user, I want to understand the services offered - Testing was performed to verify enough information is uploaded to tell the user of the services FOB offers.
+*   As a First Time user, I want to understand the difference between the two quizzes - Testing was performed to verify enough information is uploaded to tell the user of the differences between the golf general knowledge quiz and the golf special quiz.

-*   As a First Time user, I want to seemlessly navigated through the 5 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.
+*   As a First Time user, I want to seemlessly navigate through the 6 pages of the site - Testing was performed on all navigation links to ensure the user can seemlessly navigate throughout the site.

-*   As a First Time user, I want to easily connect with FOBs social platforms - Testing was performed on all social media links to ensure they all opened in a new tab so the user doesn't have to leave the site.
+*   As a First Time user, I want to easily connect with Tee Time Trivia's social platforms - Testing was performed on all social media links to ensure they all opened in a new tab so the user doesn't have to leave the site.

+*   As a First Time user, I want to challenge my golfing knowledge - Testing was performed on both quizes to ensure a seemless and challenging experience for users.

 #### Returning Users

-*   As a Returning user, I want to purchase FOBs beats through the external link portal on the site - Testing was performed on both shop now links/buttons to snsure the user is taken to the external store in a new tab.
+*   As a Returning user, I want to continue to challenge my golfing knowledge - Testing was performed on both quizes to ensure a continuously seemless and challenging experience for users.

-*   As a Returning user, I want to watch and take notes on FOBs step by step beat making tutorial - Testing was performed on the embeded video to ensure that it starts on the right time and the controls are easy to use.
+*   As a Returning user, I want to be challanged with new quiz questions - Testing cannot be performed on this parameter as the site will updated weekly with new questions by employees of Tee Time Trivia.

-*   As a Returning user, I want to book a recording session via the contact form - Testing was performed to enusure that the contact form was responsive and the user can easily type and edit there details and/or queries.
+*   As a Returning user, I want to submit my score so I recieve a personal email with my score - Testing was performed on the Email JS function to ensure the user receives a response email with their score after they have submitted their score via the website.

 #### Frequent Users

-*   As a Frequent user, I want to use FOBs credit list as a continuous muscial source - Testing was performed to ensure the full credits list collapse feaure functions correctly and that all links to  the artists opened in a new tab.
+*   As a Frequent user, I want to use the email service to record all my results over a period of time - Testing was performed on the Email JS function to ensure the user receives a response email with their score after they have submitted their score via the website and that the email saves in the users inbox.

-*   As a Frequent user, I want to check when new beats arrive on the site - Testing was performed to validate the audio controls functionality and that the link to FOB soundcloud opened in a new tab.
+*   As a Frequent user, I want to try out the seasonal quiz specials - Testing cannot be performed on this parameter as the quiz special will be updated whenever major golfing events are approaching by employees of Tee Time Trivia.

 ### Lighthouse Test Results